 - LOCK 2 BOAT ACCESS AREA: This is Lake Clarke’s most popular public boat-launch area.
 Thousands of boaters take to the water each year from this spot, but landlubbers also enjoy the picnic and playground facilities.
 Lock 2 is located just off Route 624 in Lower Windsor Township.

-- CABIN BRANCH CREEK PARK: The park is located on Route 624, Long Level Road about five miles south of Wrightsville.
+- CABIN BRANCH CREEK PARK: The park is located on Route 624, Long Level Road about five miles south of Wrightsville, PA.
 It provides enjoyment for many baseball teams, hikers, and picnickers.